bitcraze/crazyflie-clients-python/docs/installation/install.md

 git --version
 ```

 If you're using Python 3.13, you need to install [Visual Studio](https://visualstudio.microsoft.com/downloads/).
-During the installation process, you only need to select the C++ Windows Development workload in the Visual Studio Installer.
+During the installation process, you only need to select the Desktop Development with C++ workload in the Visual Studio Installer.

 #### Install crazyradio drivers